Timelash: In print

 A novelisation of this serial, written by Glen McCoy, was published by Target Books in December 1985.

 A book length study of the serial, written by Phil Pascoe, was published as part of The Black Archive series from Obverse Books in 2019.

 Home media

 Timelash was released on VHS on 5 January 1998, and on DVD on 9 July 2007 with a commentary provided by actors Colin Baker, Nicola Bryant, Paul Darrow, and Robert Ashby along with a selection of other features.

 It was released as part of the ‘Doctor Who The Collection: Season 22’ blu-ray box set on 20th June 2022.

+Soundtrack

+Music from this serial by Elizabeth Parker and the BBC Radiophonic Workshop will be released on 13 November 2026.